 Participant account balances are maintained to reflect each participant's beneficial interest in each of the investment funds available under the Plan.
-Participant account balances are increased by Company and participant contributions (including rollovers) and decreased by the amount of withdrawals and distributions.
+Participant account balances are increased by participant contributions, including rollovers, and Company contributions and decreased by the amount of withdrawals and distributions.
 Income and losses on Plan assets are allocated to participants' accounts based on the ratio of each participant's account balance invested in an investment fund to the total of all participants' account balances invested in that fund as of the preceding valuation date.